NVIDIA/TensorRT/samples/sampleINT8/README.md

 ## How does this sample work?

 INT8 engines are build from 32-bit network definitions, similarly to 32-bit and 16-bit engines, but with more configuration steps.
 In particular, the builder and network must be configured to use INT8, which requires per-tensor dynamic ranges.
-The INT8 calibrator can determine how best to represent weights and activations as 8-bit integers and sets the per tensor dynamic ranges accordingly.
-Alternatively, you can set custom per tensor dynamic ranges; this is covered in sampleINT8API.
+The INT8 calibrator can determine how best to represent weights and activations as 8-bit integers and sets the per-tensor dynamic ranges accordingly.
+Alternatively, you can set custom per-tensor dynamic ranges; this is covered in sampleINT8API.

 This sample requires the [MNIST training set](https://github.com/BVLC/caffe/blob/master/data/mnist/get_mnist.sh).
 Download this script into the `TensorRT-x.x.x.x/data/mnist` directory, where `x.x.x.x` is your installed version of TensorRT, and execute the script to download the required data.
 The packaged MNIST model that is shipped with this sample is based on [lenet.prototxt](https://github.com/BVLC/caffe/edit/master/examples/mnist/lenet.prototxt).
 For more information, see the [MNIST BVLC Caffe example](https://github.com/BVLC/caffe/tree/master/examples/mnist).